ericpskl/atari-5200-av-and-power-mod/README.md

 ## Step 3:

-Attach the replacement 470 uF electrolytic capacitor to the same spot where the 4700 \muF was connected.
-Attach power leads to the spare connectors as shown.
+Attach the replacement 470 uF electrolytic capacitor to the same spot where the 4700 uF was connected.
+Solder power leads in parallel with the capacitor as shown.
 Make sure the power leads are long enough to comfortably reach out of the back of the case through the expansion port door.

 ![Connect-Power.png](images/Connect-Power.png?raw=true "Connect-Power.png")

-If you are only performing the power mod, skip to step whatever.
+If you are only performing the power mod, skip to step 8.

 ## Step 4: The AV Composite Out Mod

-Commponents Needed:
+Gather the commponents needed:

 - 75R, 3K3, and two 2K2 resistors
 - 2N3904 Transistor
 - Perfboard
 - Chassis mount RCA jacks, qty 2.
 - Heat shrink tubing, rubber grommets, soldering/desoldering equipment, various lengths of wire, etc.
+- Hot glue or double stick tape

 ## Step 5
 Remove R33 or simply lift one side and insulate with heat shrink tubing.